virtix/one-click-hugo-cms/site/content/_index.md

 blurb:
   heading: Why?
   text: >-
-    Are you tired of the old and tired red and blue politics?
+    Are you fed up with the exhausting Red and Blue politics?
 Me, too!
 And I can do better!
 I'm starting a brand new government right here, right now.
 All I need is a nap.
 After that, a cup of coffee.
 And then after a quick pit-stop, I'm ready change the world!
 But I need your help, so, read on.